 Whether you grew up with a lakefront cabin or home in your family, or have spent weekends and holidays at resorts or friends’ homes “Up North,” it’s a common dream to wish for a lake house of your own.

 1. Choose the right lake for your needs

 “Ask yourself, how do you intend to use the lake on an ideal weekend?
 Are you looking for water activities and a lake conducive to water skiing and wakeboarding?
 Do you envision long pontoon rides, and the call of the loons?
 Do you fish for walleye, northern or the elusive muskie?
-These are the kinds of questions you want to ask and answer before you start your search.”
+These are the kinds of questions you want to ask and answer before you start your search,” says Eisler.

 If you live and work in the eastern suburbs, for example, you may be interested in looking at lake homes in western Wisconsin.
-Burnett County is full of great properties, including in the popular cities of Siren and Spooner.
+Burnett County is full of great properties, including in the popular vacation home towns of Siren and Spooner.
 Closer to the border, you may find you love St. Croix Valley riverfront homes.